shivanshdave/2020-432/classes/class01/README.md

 - TA office hours start on Friday 2020-01-17.
 Hours are posted [at the bottom of the Course Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md#ta-office-hours), and are open to anyone.
 - The [R-basics page](https://github.com/THOMASELOVE/2020-432/tree/master/r-basics) provides numerous examples in data cleaning, data management, and coding analyses in R.

 ### Roster Check

 An initial course roster is found at [this Google Sheet](http://bit.ly/432-2020-roster-check).
-You may need to log into Google via CWRU to see the actual link, and then verify the information (editing where needed), especially:

-- the name you want us to call you,
+You may need to log into Google via CWRU to see the actual link, and then verify the information (editing where needed), especially the **name** you want us to call you, and your preferred **email**.
-- your preferred pronouns,
-- your preferred email.

 If you do not appear on this roster, add your information at the bottom of the sheet and email Dr. Love to tell him.

 ### Upcoming Deliverables - All deadlines are in the [Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md).

 - Complete [the roster check](http://bit.ly/432-2020-roster-check), described above, as soon as possible.
-- Please complete the Minute Paper after Class 01 at **LINK TO BE PROVIDED** by 2 PM tomorrow (2020-01-15).
+- Please complete the [Minute Paper after Class 01](http://bit.ly/432-2020-minute-01) by 2 PM tomorrow (2020-01-15).
 - Read David Spiegelhalter's **The Art of Statistics** Chapters 1-2 for our next class.
 - [Homework 1](https://github.com/THOMASELOVE/2020-432/tree/master/homework/hw01) is the next assignment.
 - Your Proposal for Project 1 will be the next big thing to think about.